epistemex/8bit/README.md

 8-bit
 =====

-**This project is frozen and won't be develop further, considering its experimental nature and level of interest.
+**This project is frozen and won't be developed further, considering its experimental nature and level of interest.
 It's kept here for reference.
 Feel free to fork it if you want to continue the project.**

 **Also see license information at the bottom of this page.**